aiekick/plantuml-switcher/README.md

 ### 1.0.1

 - Insert [norank], [hidden] or nothing when the cursor in on the link cyclically

+### 1.0.2

+- Fig a bug where an indentation prevent the switching to be applied

 **Enjoy switching your PlantUML relations with ease!**